 We’ve all done it.
 That pimple is just asking for a squeeze!
 And hey, it’s not always a bad idea – squeezing a pimple the right way (and at the right time) can speed it along.

-The steps below include what to do straight away, and important tips to follow as the spot heals.
+The steps below include what to do immediately, and important tips to follow as the spot heals.
 (If you want to know how to pop a pimple so the aftermath is minimal, see this article).

 What to Do After Popping a Pimple: How to Reduce Swelling and Redness

 First, the area swells and reddens.
 Swelling occurs when the tissues become inflamed.
-When the cells have experienced some damage, the defense mechanism of your body enhances the white blood cells supply to the affected area in order to start the healing process.
+When cells experience damage, your body increases the white blood cell supply to the affected area to start the healing process.
 The cells require fluids to travel for healing, which is why swelling occurs.

 Here are the steps to follow right after you have popped a pimple:

 When you have popped a pimple, make sure you have done it right – this means all the way.